nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a person

+1. Adding a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list -p` command.
+Multiple persons in the list.

+    1. Test case: `add -n John Doe -p 98765432 -e johnd@example.com -rs Brother`<br>
+       Expected: Person with name `John Doe` with phone number `98765432`, email `johnd@example.com` and relationship of `Brother` is added.
+Details of the added person shown in the status message.
+Timestamp in the status bar is updated.

+    1. Test case: `add`<br>
+       Expected: No person is added to the contact.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect add commands to try: `add 0`, `add -n -p -e -rs` (where the input after the flags are blank), `add -n John -n John Doe -p 98765432 -e johnd@example.com -rs Brother` (where the flags are duplicated) `add -n John Doe -e johnd@example.com -rs Brother` (where the flags are missing)<br>
+       Expected: Similar to previous.

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list` command.
+   1. Prerequisites: List all persons using the `list -p` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
+      Expected: First person is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.